Tidewater Presbytery Bylaws

 2.5.b.
 Written excuses for excused absences are to be received by the Stated Clerk no later than the beginning of Presbytery.
 TEs who meet the criteria of 2.5.a.4 or 2.5.a.5 do not have to submit written excuses.
 Excuses for early departures may be received until noon.

 3.1.
 Moderator: The Moderator serves for a term of one year.
-A Moderator in Nomination shall be elected annually at the Fall Stated Meeting and placed in nomination at the next stated meeting as the first order of business.
+A Moderator Elect shall be elected annually at the Fall Stated Meeting and installed at the next stated meeting as the first order of business.
 The Moderator will be guided by BCO 10-3.
 Any Elder, TE or RE, is eligible for the office of Moderator.

 3.2.
 Stated Clerk: The Stated Clerk shall be elected at the October meeting to a three-year term.
 He may be re-elected by a two-thirds (2/3) vote of the members of Presbytery present and voting at the meeting at which elections are held.
 In the event he is a RE and not a representative from his church, he may function as Stated Clerk with the privilege of the floor, but without vote.